willogy-team/insights--tensorflow/part6/README.md

 <p align=center>
     <em><b>Figure 11:</b> The Inception-v3 architecture (Image from [4]). </em>
 </p>

+In case you do not notice, there are some convolutional layers and max pooling layers coming before the Inception modules.
+If we think each Inception module as one layer, the Inception-v3 network will have 18 layers: 7 primitive layers (convolution and max pooling) + 11 Inception layers (or Inception modules).
+Here, we only consider the layers for feature extraction, not the layers for classification (the top layers).
+We also do not consider the Auxiliary classifier module.

 We have implemented all the module in the InceptionNet-v3, now we connect all the modules to build the InceptionNet-v3 as described in Figure 10.
 First, we need to check again the content of the whole network and update to our code:
 - Replace the max pooling with the average pooling in all types of Inception module.
 Modify the ```build``` method and ```call``` method of the class ```InceptionModule```, the class ```InceptionModuleWithAsymmetricFactorization```, and the class ```InceptionModuleForHighDimRepresentations```: